 Important Notice Requirements

-To avoid filing a lien, you may send a notice of intent as a warning.
-The notice must be filed within 90 days of the completion of the improvement or 90 days after completion of the contract in order to protect your lien rights.
+When filing a lien, subcontractors must send a notice of lien as a warning.
+The notice must be served on the owner and prime contractor within 90 days of the subcontractor’s completion of the improvement in order to protect your lien rights.

 A Notice of Nonpayment

-With the exception of residential property, a notice of nonpayment must be provided to the owner and general contractor within 90 days of the last day of the month within which a remote contractor’s labor or materials were provided.
+A notice of nonpayment must also be provided to the owner and general contractor for each month a remote contractor has provided labor or materials and has not been paid.
+This notice must be provided within 90 days of the last day of the month within which a remote contractor’s labor or materials were provided.

-Liens are rendered invalid when proper notices are not filed in a timely manner.
+Liens are rendered invalid when proper notices are not provided in a timely manner.

 Filing a Claim

-Contractors with direct contractual privity with an owner have one year from their last date of work to file a lien.
-Subcontractors have 90 days from their last date of work to file a lien.
+All contractors who want their liens to be enforceable against third parties must file the lien within 90 days of the completion of their work.
+Contractors with direct contractual privity with an owner have one year from their last date of work to enforce a lien.
+Subcontractors have 90 days from service of the notice of lien to enforce a lien.
 Tennessee lien requirements must be followed as outlined in statute, Title 66, Chapter 11 in order for a lien to be enforceable.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.